hpfast/webmapping_for_beginners_wiki/Leaflet-step-2.md

 ### Markers, circles and polygons
 Add custom markers, circles and polygons to your map. (for example your home address).
 At least, choose coordinates which are on your map.

-:white_check_mark: Add the following to your map:
+ :arrow_forward: Add the following to your map:

 ``` js
 var marker = L.marker([42.349239, -71.041342]).addTo(map);